Notes on John 10

 embraces them, or reaches for them prior to their faith in Him.
 Thus their

-have I chosen of all the families of the earth… ,” the word for chosen is the Hebrew word for “known”.
+have I chosen of all the families of the earth…” (NIV), the word for chosen is the Hebrew word for “known”.

 3. Only the sheep will believe.
 “You do not believe because you are not my sheep” (v.26).
 This is the negative way to state it.
 It implies that those who are His sheep will listen because in some sense they are His before they believe.
 That same point in v.4 is in positive terms: “His sheep follow him because they know his voice.”
 Certain persons will not believe because they are not His sheep, and certain ones will because they are.
 They did not appoint themselves to be His sheep, so there must be another factor that explains this.
 That factor is stated in v.29.

 have been given in advance to Christ by the Father.
-The ones the Father has
+In John 6:35-45 the ones

-given Me is a description of those who will be saved in John 6:35-45, said
+the Father has given Me is a description of those who will be saved,

 A related point: “I have come that they may have life”(v.10).
 Election is not an abstract idea isolated from events; it has definite results.
 The purpose of God for these sheep, results in an action of God to save them.
 In other words, Jesus came “so that”.
 The Father gave them to Christ (v.29).
 For this reason Christ has a mission to bring them in (v.16) and give them life (v.10).
 This mission included laying down His life for them (v.11).
 Thus the Father’s gift of persons to Christ, the work on the cross, and the conversion of specific persons are connected.
 They should not be separated.